n-saraseka/bad_apple_tiler/README.md

 The resolutions must match and your video's dimensions must be divisible by the tiles's dimensions, otherwise the code will work incorrectly.

 # How to use
-Open the command line in the folder where you've saved the code and input the following:
+Open a command line window in the folder where you've saved the code and input the following:
 * Windows:
 ```
 py -m pip install -r requirements.txt